 There are a few lidar guns that can get past this jammer, but they’re relatively uncommon, and Escort is constantly working on new patches to counter many of these designs.

-Speaking of updates, you can get the latest firmware for this laser jammer by connecting it to your computer through a USB, so you’ll need a laptop or something portable enough to do so.
-Being able to update this model with your smartphone would have made it far more convenient.
+Speaking of updates, you can get the latest firmware for this great laser jammer by connecting it to your computer through a USB, so you’ll need a laptop or something portable enough to do so.
+Being able to update this superb item with your smartphone would have made it far more convenient.

 Another issue with this setup is that it only lets you use two radar jammer heads, so you’ll just have frontal coverage, and they may not be ideal for larger vehicles.
 You’ll also have to press the “mute” button yourself so that you can disarm these jammers, as they won’t turn off automatically.